MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/software-requirements-for-database-servers-for-sharepoint-server-subscription-edition.md

 description: "This article introduces topics that describe hardware, software, and other requirements for SharePoint Server."
 ---

-# System requirements for SharePoint Servers 2016 and 2019
+# Software Requirements for Database Servers for SharePoint Server Subscription Edition

 [!INCLUDE[appliesto-xxx-2016-2019-xxx-md](../includes/appliesto-xxx-2016-2019-xxx-md.md)]